 I was lucky enough to be asked to review Hypoxia, released today, by One Little Indian Records.
-An albumm of great emotional depth, it isn’t one to disappoint-and, being inspired by The Bell Jar (click here to view our review of the book), what’s not to love?
+An albumm of great emotional depth, it isn’t one to disappoint-and, being inspired by The Bell Jar, what’s not to love?

 It was a surreal experience to share these songs that felt like secrets